 Much of the time we go to God and want help, even in His sacraments, where grace is flowing, but we approach God for selfish reasons and receive no grace.
 While other times, we will run to God for grace, receive some of it but it vanishes quickly because we don’t want to amend then next sin God seeks for us to amend, on our steps towards perfection.

 Then we wind up rejecting God’s help for that sin.
 Every time we seek to abuse God’s mercy–by wanting His help, without wanting to truly love Him (not wanting to stop sinning)–we cause Our Most Tender Loving Lord’s Heart insurmountable anguish.
 We don’t want to do this.

 Our goal is to utilize all of the help (grace) God gives us so we can come to truly hate all of our sins that are killing us, and grow in true love of God with true sorrow for our sins against Him.
 Then continue to grow into a saint and then perfection (perfect love of God) so we can have a great life of peace on earth and for Eternal Life.

 We Can’t Make God Send Grace

-God sends His grace to us out of His love and mercy towards us.
-He loves rewarding us for our efforts to love Him.
-But if we think we can manipulate God, oh, how foolish are we!
+God sends His grace to us out of His love and mercy towards us…not because we deserve it.
+Sure He likes to reward our efforts to love Him, but if we only knew how imperfect everything we do is, we would clearly see how we deserve nothing.
+Furthermore, if we think we can manipulate God, oh, how foolish are we!